it-kombinat/pcs/src/windows/privesc.md

 privilege::debug
 ```

-Ensure that the output is "Privilege '20' ok" - This ensures that you're running mimikatz as an administrator
+This ensures that you're running mimikatz as an administrator; if you don't run mimikatz as an administrator, mimikatz will not run properly.

 Dump hashes